 Users' current learned recipe will be shown in the app.
-There will be also locked content shown with a question mark in the app to create a sense of motivation for the user to go through the learning process.
+There will also be locked content shown with a question mark in the app to create a sense of motivation for the user to go through the learning process.

 3. Skill-oriented content

-Besides recipes with photos and captions, the app also provides short video clip about cooking skills such as "how to cut xxx" or "how to prepare xxx".
+Besides recipes with photos and captions, the app also provides short video clip about cooking skills such as "how to cut xxx" or "how to prepare xxx."
 The cooking skill is much easy to understand through short video rather than picture-text explanation, while the recipe is better for picture-text display.

-Put near the related ingredients inside the grocery store, ingredient card provides immediate access to food knowledge.
+Put near the related ingredients inside the grocery store; ingredient card provides immediate access to food knowledge.
 Buying unfamiliar ingredient is high risk for the novice cook, so I choose information that could help the user gain a general understanding of the ingredient.

-It should a simple app with minimum functions to help people gain understanding about ingredients, know how to cook simple recipe and eventually learn kitchen wisdom.
+It should be a simple app with minimum functions to help people gain understanding about ingredients, know how to cook simple recipe and eventually learn kitchen wisdom.